Terms, Conditions & Policies

 - You are able to correct errors on your order up to the point on which you click on “submit” during the ordering process.

 - The prices payable for goods that you order are as set out on our website.
-All prices are inclusive of VAT at the current rates and are correct at the time of entering information.
 Where it is not possible to accept your order to buy goods of the specification and description at the price indicated, we will advise you by email, and offer to sell you the goods of the specification and description at the price stated in the email and will state in the email the period for which the offer or the price remains valid.

 10. Payment terms